VaclavElias/vaclavelias.github.io/about.md

 <img class="img-fluid rounded-circle img-thumbnail w-25" alt="Vaclav Elias" src="/assets/img/vaso-profile.jpg">
 </div>

+Thanks for visiting my site.
+My name is Vaclav Elias (Vašo), and this is my weblog about various technical subjects.

 I live in London and work at [twentyAI](https://www.twentyai.com/) as the T360 Principal Engineer.

 I am a programmer.
 I am interested in C# and .NET (Core) coding.